Home | Family Tree | |

 Tuesday evening 2.8.1938

-As I don't know the lady I can't congratulate you, but I can congratulate the lady.
-Please give her my most cordial congratulations on her good fortune.
+As I don't know the lady I can't congratulate you, but

 All the very best to you old boy and lots of love.
 Jack